jacob-moses/jacob-moses.github.io/teaching.md

 I am interested in seeking out innovative methods of teaching and assessing learning.
 I was an inaugural pedagogy fellow at the Edmond J. Safra Center of Ethics at Harvard University, where I focused on project-based learning and syllabus design.
 I have taught in flipped-classroom models and co-designed workshop courses centered on the development of student projects.

-I have received six Certificates of Distinction in Teaching from the Bok Center for Teaching and Learning for my teaching at Harvard College.
+I have received six Certificates of Distinction in Teaching from Harvard University’s Bok Center for Teaching and Learning.

 For further details, [see my CV][1].